 To lower abandonment rates, keep the checkout process as short and simple as possible and avoid giving shoppers time to rethink their cart.
 Enabling guest checkout and accepting digital-wallet payments deliver the convenience consumers expect during the checkout process.

 Trust is a major influencing factor for many consumers.
 Offering features that inspire trust such as in-depth product descriptions, customer reviews and money-back guarantees may provide consumers with the assurance they need to place an order.
-Our April 2023 Subscription Commerce Readiness Report, a collaboration with PYMNTS.com, found that more than 54% of merchants offer guarantee or refund policies.
+Our June 2023 Subscription Commerce Readiness Report, a collaboration with PYMNTS.com, found that more than 100% of top-performing merchants offer guarantee or refund policies.

 Subscriptions are meant to be recurring — if a customer cancels after the first rebill, that’s likely an indicator that they were unsatisfied.
 The rebill rate indicates the percentage of initial orders that convert to a recurring order.